Fahani/webrobocomp.github.io/page5.md

 <span class="post-date">19 May 2016</span>

 Hi!
-My name is Iván Barbecho Delgado, I’m from Extremadura and I was born on 25.04.1994 and I’m study computer engineering in School of Technology of University of Extremadura.
-Actually I’m working in a project wich robolab, this consist in making walk a hexapod and put sensors.
+My name is IvÃ¡n Barbecho Delgado, Iâ€™m from Extremadura and I was born on 25.04.1994 and Iâ€™m study computer engineering in School of Technology of University of Extremadura.
+Actually Iâ€™m working in a project wich robolab, this consist in making walk a hexapod and put sensors.

 I can not start my project, because I have perform exams, but when the exams are finished, I will work on the project thoroughly.
 For now I will work 1 to 2 hours a day in my project.
 In June, I will start my project seriously.
 This is my plan to work.